Study Programs in Copenhagen: Community, Transformation, and Biodiversity, that contributes more than it consumes

 -

-Kalvebod Brygge Cloudburst Tunnel by HOFOR: A major stormwater tunnel designed using a cloud-based BIM platform, capable of collecting and diverting large amounts of rainwater to prevent downtown flooding.
-This technical marvel is a key component of Copenhagen’s flood protection.
+Kalvebod Brygge Cloudburst Tunnel by HOFOR: A major cloudburst tunnel, designed using a cloud-based BIM platform, capable of collecting large volumes of rainwater and diverting it away from the city centre.
+A crucial component in Copenhagen’s flood-protection strategy.

 -

-Duration: 1 day, including 4–5 project and site visits.
+Duration: 1 day, including 4–5 project and site visits, as well as presentations by various professionals involved in the projects.

-Participants will meet professionals, from engineers to developers, and learn about reverse design processes, where all materials are assessed for reuse and sustainable energy solutions.
-Solar panels and resource-saving innovations play a central role in uniting the past and future under one roof.
+Through meetings with professionals, from engineers to developers, you will learn about the reverse design process principle, where all materials are assessed with reuse and sustainable energy supply in mind, in accordance with LCA requirements.
+Solar installations and resource-saving solutions play a key role in uniting past and future under the same roof.

 Sample projects in this program include: